OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-09.md

 ## 1 Kings 9:18

-Baalath and Tamar in the wilderness, in the land of Judah,
+Baalath and Tamar in the wilderness region of Judah,

 ## 1 Kings 9:19